lanl/LaGriT/docs/pages/docs/commands/SMOOTH.md

 **`esug`** <a name="esug"></a>
  Elliptic Smoothing for Unstructured Grids with guards against folding.
 This is the default for 2D mesh objects.
 It can only be used on triangular 2D mesh objects.

-*Ref.: Ahmed Khamayseh and Andrew Kuprat, "Anisotropic Smoothing and Solution Adaption for Unstructured Grids", Int.
-J. Num.
-Meth.
-Eng., Vol. 39, pp. 3163-3174 (1996)*
+*Ref.: Randolph E. Bank and R. Kent Smith, “Mesh Smoothing Using A Posteriori Error Estimates”, SIAM J. Num.
+Anal.
+Vol. 34, Issue 3, pp. 979-997, 1997.*

 **`elliptic`** <a name="elliptic"></a>